callstack/haul/docs/Recipes.md

 });
 ```

-Now use can start Haul packager server (`yarn haul start`) and use _Attach to packager_ configuration in debug panel in VS Code.
+Now use can start Haul packager server (`yarn haul start`) and use _Attach to packager_ configuration in Debug panel in VS Code.

+From within the app tap on _Enable remote debugging_.
+This will open a page in Chrome, which you can safely close.

+Finally press _Start debugging_ icon (green triangle) in Debug panel in VS Code.